Information Statement on How Our Remuneration Policy is Consistent with the Integration of Sustainability Risks

 Sustainable Finance Transparency

-The European Union has introduced a series of legal measures (the primary one being the Sustainable Finance Disclosures Regulation (Regulation (EU) 2019/2088)) requiring firms that manage investment funds to provide transparency on how they integrate sustainability considerations into the investment process with respect to the investment funds they manage.
+The European Union has introduced a series of legal measures requiring firms that manage investment funds to provide transparency on how they integrate sustainability considerations into the investment process with respect to the investment funds they manage.

 Our Approach to Sustainable Investment

-At Volt Capital Management AB, we believe that investors, and asset managers that invest on their behalf, have a responsibility to make their investments in a way that effectively supports a sustainable society.
+At Volt, we believe that investors, and asset managers that invest on their behalf, have a responsibility to make their investments in a way that effectively supports a sustainable society.

 At the core of our commitment to help our clients achieve their financial objectives is a conviction that this can be achieved by investing responsibly.